xBurnsed/CSGOTriggerBot/README.md

 # CSGOTriggerBot
-C++ CSGO TriggerBot hack using ReadProcessMemory and WriteProcessMemory as a Proof Of Concept.
+C++ CSGO combination of aimbot + triggerbot hack using ReadProcessMemory and WriteProcessMemory as a Proof Of Concept.